ECB's Honohan says bond plan will silence doubters

 The scheme had "downsides and upsides," Honohan told reporters, but more up than down.

 "I think they will...
-I think that critics will gradually realise that it is being operated in a business-like and disciplined way and that it has all the positives of the programme without all the potential negatives that they see."
+I think that critics will gradually realize that it is being operated in a business-like and disciplined way and that it has all the positives of the program without all the potential negatives that they see."

 Honohan said the scheme would be extremely beneficial to Ireland by removing the tail risk of a euro zone break-up, but was unlikely lead to the purchase of Irish bonds by the ECB in the near term.